Beacon-Unime/Federation-Agent/netfa/README.rst

 in FaOvnController as a reference implementation and write a class that is dereived from the abstract class FaSdnController.

+Net-FA OVN implementatiopn was tested on a Fedora21 but should work on any Linux distribution with kernel>=3.18 (Geneve support)

 Quick Start
 ===========
 % git clone <net-fa Git repository>